Safe Visitation & Monitored Exchange

 Who is eligible?

 The Safe Visitation Program is offered to children living within families impacted by intimate partner violence or family violence in central Alberta.
-Eligible children have a pre-exisitng relationship with their non-custodial parent and wish to continue this parent-child bonding process.
+Eligible children have a pre-existing relationship with their non-custodial parent and wish to continue this parent-child bonding process.

 Families may be referred to the program through a Court Order, Legal Services, Victims Services, RCMP, Children’s Services, one of our many community partners, or a self-referral by either parent as long as both parents are cooperative with the process.
 Please note that not all referrals will be accepted into the program.